pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

 PendoSDK.startSession(visitorId, accountId, visitorData, accountData);
 ```
-If some of your own _custom_ react native components are not taggable as we cant detect it in normal detection flow,
+If some of your own _custom_ react native components are not taggable so they can't be tagged in the normal detection flow,
-you can try to add it manually to the scanning flow.
-In order to do it add a prop `nativeID` to your component.
+you can try to add them manually to the scanning flow.
+To do this, add a prop `nativeID` to your component.
 For instance:
 ```typescript
 <TouchableOpacity onPress={open} nativeID={"myProp"}>